fhoedemakers/smsplus64/README.md

 ## How to use on real hardware using a SummerCart64 flashcart and N64FlashcartMenu.

-Games can be started directly from the N64FlashcartMenu instead of the builtin menu.
+Games can be started directly from the [N64FlashCartMenu](https://github.com/Polprzewodnikowy/N64FlashcartMenu) using a [SummerCart64](https://github.com/Polprzewodnikowy/SummerCart64).
-For this to work with  [N64FlashCartMenu](https://github.com/Polprzewodnikowy/N64FlashcartMenu) on a [SummerCart64](https://github.com/Polprzewodnikowy/SummerCart64) flashcart, copy smsPlus64.z64 to the menu/emulators folder of your SD-card.
+For this to work, copy smsPlus64.z64 to the menu/emulators folder of your SD-card.
 More info in the N64FlashcartMenu [Getting Started Guide](https://github.com/Polprzewodnikowy/N64FlashcartMenu/blob/main/docs/00_getting_started_sd.md)

 > [!NOTE]